-Sun Yat Sen Mausoleum is the mausoleum for our “Father of Modern China” and the “Forerunner of the Revolution” - Sun Yat Sen (孙中山).
-With great and inspiring design, this mausoleum was started in 1926 and completed in 1929 with an area of 80, 000 sq. m. (about 20 acres), located at the south slope of the Purple Mountain facing with fertile plain and leaning against green mountain, close to Xiaoling Mausoleum to the west and Linggu Temple to the east.
+Sun Yat-sen Mausoleum is the mausoleum for our “Father of Modern China” and the “Forerunner of the Revolution” - Sun Yat-sen (孙中山).
+With a great and inspiring design, this mausoleum was started in 1926 and completed in 1929 with an area of 80, 000 sq. m. (about 20 acres), located at the south slope of the Purple Mountain facing with fertile plain and leaning against a green mountain, close to Xiaoling Mausoleum to the west and Linggu Temple to the east.
 It is also Sun Yat-sen's wish to be buried near Purple Mountain.

-To have a better visit to Sun Yat Sen Mausoleum, you should have a further understanding about this great person in China - Sun Yat Sen.
+To have a better visit to Sun Yat-sen Mausoleum, you should have a further understanding of this great person in China - Sun Yat-sen.

 Sun (1866.11.12 ~ 1925.3.12) was a Chinese revolutionary, physician, first president and founding father of the Republic of China (ROC).
 He is considered to be the “Father of Modern China” (中华民国国父) and the “Forerunner of Democratic Revolution” in the People’s Republic of China.
 He played a crucial role in the overthrow of the Qing Dynasty (1644~1912) and over 2000 years’ Monarchy during the years leading up to the Xinhai Revolution (辛亥革命).
-Sun was appointed to serve as Provisional President of the Republic of China when it was founded in 1912 and he later con-founded Kuomingtang and served as its first leader.
-Actually, his political life was with constant struggle and frequent exile.
-He exiled to Japan, Europe, the United States and Canada, but he always supported the revolutionary party and uprising in China.
-Sun’s chief legacy resides in his developing of the political philosophy known as “Three Principles of the People” – Nationalism (民族), People’s Rights (民权) and People’s Livelihood (民生).
+Sun was appointed to serve as Provisional President of the Republic of China when it was founded in 1912 and he later co-founded Kuomingtang and served as its first leader.
+His political life was with constant struggle and frequent exile.
+He was exiled to Japan, Europe, the United States, and Canada, but he always supported the revolutionary party and uprising in China.
+Sun’s chief legacy resides in his development of the political philosophy known as “Three Principles of the People” - Nationalism (民族), People’s Rights (民权) and People’s Livelihood (民生).

-Travelers can follow the most popular visiting route to explore all the essences: Meiling Palace - Sun Yat Sen Mausoleum (Xing Jian Pavilion - Xiao Jing Ding - Philanthropic Archaway - Tri-arched Marble Gate - Stele Pavilion - Sacrificial Hall - Vault) - Yin Yue Tai - Guang Hua Pavilion - Sun Yat Sen Memorial Hall - Yang Zhi Pavilion - Liu Hui Pavilion.
+Travelers can follow the most popular visiting route to explore all the essences: Meiling Palace - Sun Yat Sen Mausoleum (Xing Jian Pavilion - Xiao Jing Ding - Philanthropic Archway - Tri-arched Marble Gate - Stele Pavilion - Sacrificial Hall - Vault) - Yin Yue Tai - Guang Hua Pavilion - Sun Yat-sen Memorial Hall - Yang Zhi Pavilion - Liu Hui Pavilion.

 Above the three arched doors, it is inscribed “Tian Di Zheng Qi” (天地正气) which means uprightness in heaven and earth.
-Going inside the Sacrificial Hall, you can see the white marble sitting statue of Dr. Sun Yat Sen at 4.6 meters tall in the middle of the hall.
-It is the vivid reflection of Sun working for democracy and revolutionary activities.
+Going inside the Sacrificial Hall, you can see the white marble sitting statue of Dr. Sun Yat-sen at 4.6 meters tall in the middle of the hall.
+It is a vivid reflection of Sun working for democracy and revolutionary activities.
 On the west and east wall inscribed Sun’s Fundamentals of Constitution and Short Political Will.
 On the dome, it is painted a large emblem of Kuomingtang.
-Besides, a pair of Huabiao (ancient Chinese ornamental columns) stand in front of the hall which are 12.6 meters high.
-Looking far away, the Huabiao seems like piercing into the sky with strong stereoscopic impression.
+Besides, a pair of Huabiao (ancient Chinese ornamental columns) stand in front of the hall which is 12.6 meters high.
+Looking far away, the Huabiao seems like piercing into the sky with a strong stereoscopic impression.

 The vault is at an elevation of 165 meters above sea level.
-The roof is decorated with mosaic emblem of Kuomingtang, and the ground is decorated with white marble.
+The roof is decorated with mosaic emblem of Kuomingtang, and the ground is decorated with white marbles.
 In the center of the vault is the coffin pit with white marble sleeping statue of Sun on top.
-This statue was carved by Gao Qi from Czech Republic according to the remains of Sun.
-In the coffin pit is the remains of Dr. Sun Yat Sen. For the limited space and safety of travelers, the vault is close for travelers and will open during the important festivals.
+This statue was carved by Gao Qi from the Czech Republic according to the remains of Sun.
+In the coffin pit are the remains of Dr. Sun Yat-sen. Because of the limited space and for the safety of travelers, the vault is closed for travelers and will open during some important festivals.

 Type: World Heritage Site; National AAAAA Tourist Attraction; Historic Site